 The following are the most common symptoms of angina.
 However, each individual with angina may experience symptoms differently.
 Symptoms of angina may include:

 - a pressing, squeezing or crushing pain, usually in the chest under the breast bone, but may also occur in the upper back, both arms, neck or ear lobes

 - pain radiating in the arms, shoulders, jaw, neck and/or back

 Diagnosis of Angina

 In addition to a complete medical history and medical examination, a physician can often diagnose angina by noting the patient's symptoms and how/when they occur.
-The diagnosis of angina may also determine the severity of the coronary heart disease, and may include an electrocardiogram, stress test or cardiac catheterization.
+The diagnosis of angina may also determine the severity of the coronary heart disease, and may include an electrocardiogram, stress test, CT scans or cardiac catheterization.